-The OCaml programming language [15] is used throughout the book, and assignments related to the book are best written in OCaml.
-OCaml is a modern dialect of ML which has the advantages of being reliable, fast, free, and available on just about any platform through http://caml.inria.fr.
+The OCaml programming language [15] is used throughout the book, and assignments related to the book should be written in OCaml.
+OCaml is a modern dialect of ML which has the advantages of being reliable, fast, free, and available on just about any platform through http://ocaml.org.